Reinforcement Learning for Robotic Manipulation using Simulated Locomotion Demonstrations: Methodology

-In this subsection, we detail the algorithm to learn locomotion policy, and the algorithm to learn the manipulation policy with SLD reward.
+In this subsection, we detail the learning algorithms for the object locomotion and the robotic manipulation policies.
+Figure \ref{fig:block_obj_rob} shows the block diagrams of the learning procedures.

-{\bf Locomotion policy}.
-Alg.~\ref{algo:obj_training} refers to learning the locomotion policy.
-In order to learn using only sparse rewards, we adopt HER to generate transition samples as in Section~\ref{sec:background_rl_her}.
-We use DDPG to learn the policy $\mu_{\textit{obj}}$ and the action-value function $Q^{\textit{obj}}$, i.e. using the gradient in Eq.~\ref{eq:actor} to update $\mu_{\textit{obj}}$ and minimizing Eq.~\ref{eq:critic} to update $Q^{\textit{obj}}$.
-Concurrently, we learn the inverse dynamics model $\gI$ using the trajectories generated during the policy learning process by minimising the following objective function:
+{\bf Object locomotion policy}.
+We learn the object locomotion policy only using the environmental sparse rewards as described in Algorithm \ref{algo:obj_training}.
+We adopt DDPG (Section \ref{sec:background_rl_ddpg}) as the training framework together with HER (Section \ref{sec:background_rl_her}) to generate auxiliary transition samples to deal with the exploration difficulty caused by the sparse rewards. $Q^\nu$ is updated to minimise Eq. \ref{eq:critic}, and $\nu_\theta$ is optimised using the gradient in Eq.~\ref{eq:actor}.
+Concurrently, we learn $\gI_\phi$ using the trajectories generated during the policy learning process by minimising the following objective function: